 At the end of a dirt road called Crane Walk is a nursery, Utopia Clivias.
 Within its treed seclusion is an enchanted garden.
 It is the home of fairies and cats, owls and clivias - in their hundreds.

 Carrie Kruger, her husband, Zwaai and three children, Luke, Kayla and Jade live in this magical hide-away.

-Carrie started growing Clivias on a rented property at Karatara roughly two decades ago.
+Carrie started growing Clivias on a rented property at Karatara nearly three decades ago.
 When she found the large stand for sale on Crane Walk, it was a grassy untended plot with a sizable wooden holiday home that she felt would be an ideal fit for a growing family.
 Straight away she knew they should buy it.

 Over a period of time the property perimeter was screened with trees planted to give it privacy and the garden area was stripped of its thick laborious-to-mow wild grass in stages.

 Carrie’s passion for Clivias took hold as she got more and more engrossed in their cultivation and in learning how to propagate new cultivars.

 Now, in 2022, more than 25 years later, Carrie has introduced a wide range of bright colours and subtle shades into the clivia species with her passion for trial and error cross-pollinating plants that sometimes take her long into the night and have her husband questioning does she know what time it is and is she ever coming to bed!

 There are some plants like the Orange River Lily and Butterfly Amaryllis – lovely in their own right - that she grows, she explains, to act as caterpillar alarms.

 Because these plants are favoured by caterpillars she knows that if they appear there, she needs to take preventative steps to protect her beloved clivias from infestation.